Councillor code of conduct

 Register of complaints against councillors

-You can download the Councillor Conduct Register (PDF 161 KB).
+To access the register and understand what is now required to be captured, see Councillor Conduct Register.
 It is also available to view at our administration centre.

 If you would like more information about councillor conduct or the register of complaints, please contact our integrity and information program on 07 3412 3412.